Compatible and Recommended Lenses

 65mm also gives you excellent depth of field.
 While not as extreme as the ultrawides discussed previously, the large DoF provided by 65mm optics is palpable, and a significant advantage in stereo (where a larger depth of field generally enhances the depth of the image).

-The Stereo 12 is compatible with quite a few 65mm lenses.
+The Mercury Stereo system is compatible with quite a few 65mm lenses.
 I'll highlight a few here...

-Fujinon SW 65mm f/8: This is the lens shown in the main Stereo 12 image for this campaign.
-This is my favorite 65mm lens for handheld use on the Stereo 12.
-The lens is very light and compact, making for a lightweight, nimble Stereo 12 configuration.
+Fujinon SW 65mm f/8: This is my favorite 65mm lens for handheld use on the Stereo 12.
+The lens is very light and compact, making for a lightweight, nimble Mercury Stereo configuration.
 The Seiko 0 shutters that house this lens are also quite excellent.
 As a newer lens than many other 65mm options, it is generally of extremely high quality.
 This lens is sharp and very intuitive to use.
 It also has a practical/common filter size of 52mm.
 The only downside to this lens is that it is fairly slow for ground glass work.
 Other 65mm are superior in this regard if you will be doing a lot of ground glass work.
-If most of your work is handheld, however, this lens just perfectly compliments the Stereo 12.
+If most of your work is handheld, however, this lens just perfectly compliments the Stereo 12 or Stereo M.

 Super Angulon 65mm f/8: This is a classic lens, and deserves its reputation.
 It will serve you well, with a sharp and beautiful image, and is quite small.
 However, it has a couple of drawbacks.
 For one, it protrudes a bit more than the Fujinon, negating some of its small-size advantage.
 More importantly, it uses the tiny Compur 00 shutter, which has fewer controls, is a bit more finicky to use, and tends to fail more often than larger shutters.
 Finally, many copies of this lens are rather old, which makes it more likely to need a good CLA.
 Still, this lens has a particular advantage: due to the small size of its shutter and front elements, custom stereo bases are possible with this lens, meaning that the lenses can be spaced closer together, enabling closer subject distances and larger usable negative/slide usage.
 For a select few, this could be a major advantage.
 We can easily make custom lensboards for you that narrow the stereo base when lenses (like this one) are capable of it.
 You'll need the Compu 00 lensboard for this lens.